Appa, no 56 can stop you: Read Karti’s letter to father Chidambaram on 74th birthday

 New Delhi, Sep 16: No 56 can stop you!
 Karti Chidambaram in a letter to his father P Chidambaram who is lodged in the Tihar jail extended his birthday wishes and said, " you are 74 years old and no 56!!! can stop you."

-Karti in his two page letter on Chidambaram's 74th birthday informed his father about the series of events that have taken place while he was in jail.
+Karti in his two-page letter on Chidambaram's 74th birthday informed his father about the series of events that have taken place while he was in jail.
 He also took digs at the BJP.

 He went on to speak about the Kashmir issue, economic slowdown, Piyush Goyal's Einstein remark, Nirmala Sitharaman's millennial remark among others.
 He spoke about Chandrayaan-2 and said that the Vikram Lander lost communication with ISRO.